Layered Mango Trifle

 • whipped cream from Step 3

-Gently fold half of the whipped cream from Step 3 into the mango cheesecake mixture from Step 2 until well combined, taking care to maintain the light, airy texture.
+Gently fold half of the whipped cream from Step 3 into the mango cheesecake mixture from Step 2 using a rubber spatula, being careful to preserve the airiness—use broad strokes and rotate the bowl as you fold.

 Leave a Comment